MiguelSombrero/hacker-api/README.md

 ## Requirements

-Hacker API uses Google Sheets API via Google API Client which requires authentication.
+Hacker API uses Google Sheets API which requires authentication.
 To use Hacker API you need to do the following

-### Create a project
+### Create credentials

-Create new project in [Google Developer Console](https://console.developers.google.com/) and enable Google Sheets API.
+Create new project in [Google Developer Console](https://console.developers.google.com/) and enable Google Sheets API to that.

-Add service account credentials to you project and new key.
+Add service account credentials to you project and a new key.
 Upload credentials to you machine.

-### Save credentials

 Save your service account credentials in `/resources/secrets.json`.
 Class `GoogleAuthorizationUtil` reads credentials from that file and authenticates requests for Google Sheets API.